matthewfeickert-talks/talk-uw-madison-seminar-2025/talk.md

 </p>

 .center.large[
-In [2022](https://indico.cern.ch/event/1140031/) we created a view for the PyHEP ecosystem ]
+In [2022](https://indico.cern.ch/event/1140031/) created a view for the PyHEP ecosystem ]

 ---